benchmark-action/github-action-benchmark/README.md

       - master
 ```

-e.g. Push when not running for pull request
+e.g. Push when not running for a pull request

 ```yaml
 - name: Push benchmark result